cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/creating-your-own-workflow.md

 ## Requirements

-Similarly to plugins, workflows require the [cloudify-plugins-common](https://github.com/cloudify-cosmo/cloudify-plugins-common) package to be able to use the Cloudify workflows API and framework.
+Similarly to plugins, workflows require the [cloudify-plugins-common](https://github.com/cloudify-cosmo/cloudify-plugins-common) package to be able to use the {{< param product_name >}} workflows API and framework.

 ## Implementing the Workflow